-As can be seen from each dataset's deviation from the mean, the Day1 and Day2 observations agree well within the specified RT1 precision tolerances even at distances of over 50km.
-The accuracy of the observations relative to the published values generally tends to agree within +/- 2cm with the exception of the northing average at 17km and 52km.
+As can be seen from each dataset's deviation from the mean, the Day 1 and Day 2 observations agree well within the specified RT1 precision tolerances, even at distances of over 50km.
+The accuracy of the observations relative to the published values generally tends to agree within +/- 2cm, with the exception of the northing average at 17km and 52km.
 Both of these distances represent observations taken at LLCZ and could therefore represent an error in the published value of LLCZ.
 Further discussion on accuracy will follow later.

-Figures 3, 4, and 5 show the comparison of Dav1 and Dav2 and average the observations for the RT2, RT3, and RT4 observations taken by observer 1 differenced from the published values the for the Northing, Easting and Ellipsoid height components respectively.
-The error bars on each data point show the RT1 precision constraint of +/- 1.5 cm horizontal and +/-2.5 cm vertical.
+Figures 3, 4, and 5 show the comparison of the Day 1 and Day 2 and average observations for the RT2, RT3, and RT4 observations taken by observer 1 differenced from the published values for the Northing, Easting and Ellipsoid height components respectively.
+The error bars on each data point show the RT1 precision constraint of +/-1.5 cm horizontal and +/-2.5 cm vertical.
 The RT1 error constraints are shown for the purpose of scale.
-It is important to remember that these observations were not necessarily collected at the lower limit of the all allowable constraints of the error classes.
-For instance, the minimum number of satellites observed for an RT4 observation is five, however the observations taken may have included as many as 13 satellites; in other words, the only observation criterion used in the field was duration of the observation.
+It is important to remember these observations were not necessarily collected at the lower limit of the all allowable constraints of the error classes.
+For instance, the minimum number of satellites observed for an RT4 observation is 5, however the observations taken may have included as many as 13 satellites; in other words, the only observation criterion used in the field was duration of the observation.

 When reviewing the plots for Observer 1, it can be inferred that there does not appear to be any degradation of precision or accuracy relative to the duration of observation.
-There does however appear to a linear trend relative to the average accuracy of the ellipsoid height vs. baseline distance.
-This was an interesting feature and somewhat expected as it is commonly accepted that GNSS RTK errors are correlated to distance.

-Evidence of this is seen in manufacturer specifications. i.e., RMS errors of 1cm+1ppm horizontal and 2cm+1ppm vertical.
-However, after looking at similar plots for Observer 2 and Observer 3 (Figures 4 and 5) it is clear that this feature is non existent in these observations.
+There does, however, appear to be a linear trend relative to the average accuracy of the ellipsoid height vs. baseline distance.
+This was an interesting feature and somewhat expected, as it is commonly accepted that GNSS RTK errors are correlated to distance.
+Evidence of this is seen in manufacturer specifications, i.e., RMS errors of 1cm+1ppm horizontal and 2cm+1ppm vertical.
+However, after looking at similar plots for Observer 2 and Observer 3 (Figures 4 and 5), it is clear this feature is nonexistent in these observations.
 Additionally, there does not appear to be any notable difference in the magnitude of the vertical errors relative to the horizontal errors.
 This is further illustrated later when data from all observations are combined.

-Figure 3 - Comparison of Day1, Day2 and Average N, E, and U (published-observed) vs. baseline length using RT2 field procedures.
-Yerror bar scale is 1.5cm horizontal and 2.5cm vertical.
+Figure 3 - Comparison of Day1, Day2 and average N, E, and U (published-observed) vs. baseline length using RT2 field procedures.
+Y-error bar scale is 1.5cm horizontal and 2.5cm vertical.